brucemack/kc1fsz-tjdcr/README.md

 circuit.
 However, technically speaking this is not a *pure* TJDCR since there are a few departures from the recommended construction techniques and part selections.
 Importantly, I am using modern construction techniques including a commercial PCB (single board), SMD components (mostly 0805), and the most compact layout I could come up with.
+My KiCad model is provided here for anyone who wants to experiment with it.

 A huge thanks to Scott KQ4AOP for creating and sending me the tuning form needed to build the PTO!
 You also need a brass 1/4-20 bolt around 2.5" long and two 1/4-20 nuts.